 Given the breadth of services and the amount of data stored and processed, there are a number of security risks associated with not monitoring Office 365:

-The Fortify module within SaaS Alerts pulls in the Microsoft secure score of each client and allows you to easily apply the security recommendations across one or all of your clients in minutes.
+The Fortify module within SaaS Alerts pulls in the Microsoft secure score of each managed tenant and allows you to easily apply the security recommendations across one or all of your tentants in minutes.

 The Microsoft native alerting system, often used within the context of Microsoft 365 and Azure environments, has several limitations that can affect the effectiveness of the system in detecting and responding to security threats.
 Here are some of the key limitations:

-Setting up and configuring the native alerting system can be complex, requiring a deep understanding of the various Microsoft services and how they interaction with one another.
+Setting up and configuring the native alerting system can be complex, requiring a deep understanding of the various Microsoft services and how they interact with one another.

 The ability to customize alerts is often restricted.
-MSPs might find it challenging to tailor alerts to specific client needs or to filter out noise from irrelevant alerts.
+SysAdmins might find it challenging to tailor alerts to specific business needs or to filter out noise from irrelevant alerts.

 Integrating Microsoft native alerts with third-party security information and event management (SIEM) systems or other security tools can be challenging, limiting the ability to create a cohesive security monitoring and response strategy.